 Keeping up with international developments

 In electron microscopy South Africa used to be many years behind the rest of the world, but Neethling kept up with international developments since 1988 by visiting centres in Europe that were developing this equipment.
+Now, however, all the research can be done at the university.

 Electron microscopy, developed in the past 80 years, has contributed to modern engineering materials and the microelectronics revolution, which have in turn given us television, cellphones, optical-fibre communication and computers.
 On the medical side it has enabled biologists to study the structure of cells, bacteria and viruses.